duelafn/python-amethyst-core/README.rst

    necessarily be documented in the changelog, and changes may be added which eat your puppy.

-   Due to the experimental status of this code, all ideas, suggestions, or comments are welcome and encouraged --- now is the time to break things!

 A Generic Serializable Object
 -----------------------------